 - Code Name: Goes by "Gray", the pipeline between the Earth Federation government (and by extension, the "Gaia Sabers") and the Zuvorg Alliance.

 - Good Scars, Evil Scars: On the right side of his face

 - Merlin and Nimue: In Original Generation with Yong Gebana, whom he orders to spy on Zezenan for the higher-ups in the Zuvorg Alliance.
 As he is the head of the Bulverde family, Mekibos doesn't like to be called "master"; accordingly, Yong's household is not socially high in the Zuvorg aristocracy and hierarchy, which explains why she addresses Mekibos so formally.
 Whenever he insists they talk casually, Yong is completely bewildered and rejects the notion.

-- No-One Could Survive That: Outright called out by Tasuku Shinguji that he shouldn't have survived all the things that happened to him (shot down by Wendolo, White Star gets assimilated by the Stern Regisseur, and blown up inside the facility).
+- No-One Could Survive That: Deliberately called out by Tasuku Shinguji he shouldn't have survived all the things that happened to him (shot down by Wendolo, White Star gets assimilated by the Stern Regisseur, blown up inside the facility).
 His only response is that "he got lucky".

-- Not So Different: With Irm; acknowledged by both In-Universe.
+- Not So Different: With Irm in Original Generation; acknowledged by both In-Universe.

 - Shock and Awe: Graterkin's "Thunder Crash" and Graterkin II's "Neo Thunder Crash"